araksyagevorgyan/Upflow-api/README.md

 Construct a micro-service that when given an link to a pdf document: (1) stores the document in local storage and (2) generates a thumbnail for the document.

 ## Prerequisites
-Make sure to set up all mentioned in below list before running the application as it is going to be used by the program:
+Make sure to set up all mentioned in following list before running the application:

 nodejs => Download the Node.js pre-built installer for your platform from https://nodejs.org/en/download/
 GraphicsMagick => Download GraphicsMagick for your platform from http://www.graphicsmagick.org/download.html